 - Brush Lincoln every day so he hopefully gets more used to it through regular repetition, and so that more hairs come out in the brush and less all over our new apartment.

-- Blog every workday, and at some point this month launch a business Instagram for @daniellegarciawrites — so that I can start building a community for sharing my writing.
-No promises as to what this post will be each day (sometimes it will be just selections from my diary, sometimes notes from a writing course I’m taking, sometimes maybe even just a short sentence saying, “I’m keeping the promises to myself and here is my post for today”) but I WILL finally teach myself that I can rely on my own self-regulation to get things done.
+- Blog every workday, and at some point this month launch a business Instagram for @daniellegarciawrites.
+So I can start building a community for sharing my writing.
+No promises as to what this post will be each day.
+(Sometimes it will be just selections from my diary, sometimes notes from a writing course I’m taking, sometimes maybe even just a short sentence saying, “I’m keeping the promises to myself and here is my post for today.”)
+But, I WILL finally teach myself that I can rely on my own self-regulation to get things done.

-Now for tomorrow, I’m off to go look through the pictures Reid has of our journeys to brainstorm all the scenes I want to include and outline scene cards!
+Now for tomorrow, I’m off to go look through the pictures Reid has of our journeys.
+I’ll brainstorm all the scenes I want to include and outline scene cards in December!
 I can still use the 3-act story structure even if it’s a memoir and not a novel, right? 😉